Costa Rica at a Glance

 Private Health Insurance

 Additionally, many companies offer healthcare plans for their expats.
-Working and living in Costa Rica is connected to considerable bureaucracy beforehand, so companies have a special interest in having their expats taken well care of.
+Living in Costa Rica is connected to considerable bureaucracy beforehand, so companies have a special interest in having their expats taken well care of.